feelixs/gcc-integration/README.md

 In this example we've added `test.cpp` as an additional source file for the plugin when it compiles `main.cpp`.
 We've also chosen the parameters of "hello" & "world" for the `main.cpp` file.
 The plugin determines which file is the "active file" based on which one you've clicked onto last.

-As `main.cpp` is the active file while we press `alt + G` in this example, the plugin compiles it along with the specified additional source file `test.cpp`, and then runs the resulting executable with the specified params (hello, world).
+As `main.cpp` is the active file while we press `ctrl + R` in this example, the plugin compiles it along with the specified additional source file `test.cpp`, and then runs the resulting executable with the specified params (hello, world).

 For more information on configuring these types of settings, read on!